Eep, I should’ve gone with my instincts last week!

 After closing my third consecutive winning trade early this week, I’m hoping to extend my luck and win another one with this NZD/USD setup.

 The pair has been on a nice rising channel for a few days now, and I think that it’s about to hit support around the .8330-.8340 area.
-Not only that, I’m also seeing a potential bullish divergence and oversold stochastic signal waiting to support a long trade.
+Not only that, but I’m also seeing a potential bullish divergence and oversold stochastic signal waiting to support a long trade.

 On the fundamental side of my trade, I’m betting my pips that Kiwi will pare its losses against the dollar for the rest of the week.
 After all, NZD is currently the strongest performing major currency against the Greenback.